Do you like the sound of living an organic lifestyle?

 For most people, that probably means trying to eat organic food in their diet as much as possible – but it’s expensive, right?
 And what about when you eat out?
 Or have a houseful of hungry teenagers?

-But once you’re switched on to organics, it’s impossible to ignore the fact that organic farming is better for the environment, better for the farmers who grow your food, and better for your health.
+But once you’re switched on to organics, it’s impossible to ignore the fact that growing food organically is better for the environment, better for the farmers who grow your food, and better for your health.

 So then you feel guilty about not being able to feed your family organic food all the time … it can turn into a self-destructive cycle.

-Turns out, organic food is NOT always more expensive – it totally depends where, and when you buy it.
+Turns out, organic food is NOT always more expensive – it depends on where and when you buy it.

 Making an organic lifestyle affordable